 In making the decision whether to modify, the judge will be very concerned with the obligor's ability to pay.
 However, the judge must still consider all the other factors, too.

-You will need to file a motion (legal paperwork) asking the court to grant your request for a modification.
+You will need to file a motion asking the court to grant your request for a modification.
 To that you'll need to attach a copy of the court order you want to change, a copy of a prior and current case information statement or statements, supporting affidavits (sworn statements) and briefs (legal arguments).
 Plan to include enough financial documentation so that the judge understands your situation.

 This is one easy way to achieve a modest upward modification without having to go to court.
-However, the obligor can contest a COLA if the obligor's income hasn't increased at a rate equal to the cost of inflation.
+However, the paying parent can contest a COLA if the obligor's income hasn't increased at a rate equal to the cost of inflation.

 Note that there's an exception to the "substantial changed circumstances" requirement.
 Federal law requires that states have a process in place for review and, if appropriate, adjustment of child support orders every three years.
 The review must take place if a family is receiving TANF (Temporary Assistance for Needy Families).
 For parents not in the TANF program, the state isn't required to conduct a review, but it can order one if a parent specifically requests it.

 In these three-year situations, parents don't need to show a substantial change in circumstances.
 The mere passage of at least three years is enough to trigger the review.
 But just because a review occurs, that doesn't mean the support figure is going to change.
 The presiding official will apply the child support guidelines to the parents' current financial situation.
 Once that's done, the official will determine whether an adjustment is warranted.